Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 Types of folate tests:

-• Serum folate tests quantify the concentration of folate in the liquid portion of the blood, providing an immediate snapshot of folate levels.
+• Serum folate tests quantify the folate concentration in the liquid portion of the blood, providing an immediate snapshot of folate levels.

 • Red blood cell folate tests analyze the amount of folate stored in red blood cells, offering insight into long-term folate status and tissue levels.

-• Homocysteine test indirectly evaluates folate status by measuring levels of homocysteine, which increase in folate deficiency
+• Homocysteine test indirectly evaluates folate status by measuring homocysteine levels, which increases folate deficiency.

 High Results

-Persistently high folate levels can mask vitamin B12 deficiency, potentially leading to neurological damage, and may be linked to increased cancer risk, particularly colorectal cancer.
+Persistently high folate levels can mask vitamin B12 deficiency, potentially leading to neurological damage, and may link to increased cancer risk, particularly colorectal cancer.

 Normal Results

-A normal folate level range typically falls between 2 and 20 nanograms per milliliter (ng/mL) in adults.
+An average folate level in adults ranges between 2 and 20 nanograms per milliliter (ng/mL).

 Maintaining normal folate levels is crucial for various aspects of health.
 Some key benefits include: